(Updated December 2, 2020)

 FIFSW has been holding monthly Student Community Meetings to provide students with updates and answer any questions students may have.

-Questions and answers from previous meetings can be found in the PDFs linked to below.
+Questions and answers from previous meetings can be found on our FIFSW Frequently asked questions page.

 Impact on Social Work Practicums